-The test uses a self-collected finger prick blood mailed to a qualified lab.
+The test uses a self-collected finger-prick blood sample mailed to a qualified lab.
 The company says two-way postage and lab service fees are included in the cost.

-MyLAB Box also offers post-test counseling via telehealth to provide assistance and to answer your questions.
+MyLAB Box also offers post-test counseling by telehealth to provide assistance and answer your questions.

 You retrieve test results by logging into a secure portal.
-MyLAB Box tests are also available via Amazon.
+MyLAB Box tests are also available from Amazon.